wavefrontHQ/wavefront-sdk-go/README.md

         // size of internal buffer beyond which received data is dropped.
         // helps with handling brief increases in data and buffering on errors.
         // separate buffers are maintained per data type (metrics, spans and distributions)
-        // buffers are not pre-allocated to max size and vary based on actual usage.
         // defaults to 50,000. higher values could use more memory.
         MaxBufferSize : 50000,